Canadian judge orders an end to blockade at border bridge | Politics

 - Country:

-Chief Justice Geoffrey Morawetz of the Ontario Superior Court said during a virtual hearing that the order would be effective at 7 p.m. to give protesters time to leave.

 Windsor police immediately warned that anyone blocking the streets could be subject to arrest and their vehicles may be seized.
+The news was met with defiance by protesters.
+At the Ambassador Bridge, an unidentified person grabbed a microphone and addressed them, asking if they wanted to stay or leave when the deadline rolled around.
+By a show of applause, it was agreed they would stay.
+"OK,"' the man said.
+"Let's stand tall."
+The protesters responded by singing the Canadian national anthem.
+The crowd later grew in size and intensity, with flag-waving and frequent chants of "Freedom!"
+More patrol cars moved in around the site, and police handed out leaflets warning that a state of emergency would come into effect at midnight.

 Since Monday, drivers mostly in pickup trucks have bottled up the bridge connecting Windsor to Detroit.
-Hundreds more truckers have paralyzed downtown Ottawa over the past two weeks.
+Hundreds more truckers have paralysed downtown Ottawa over the past two weeks; it was a party atmosphere there Friday night, when they even set up a concert stage.
 And protesters have also blocked two other border crossings, in Alberta and Manitoba.

 The judge's decision came after a 4 1/2-hour court hearing at which the city of Windsor and lawyers for auto parts makers argued that the blockade was causing undue economic harm for the city and region.